GlobalBatchMgr Class

 This method clears all properties to their default values.

-Error Event (Globalbatchmgr Class)
+Error Event (GlobalBatchMgr Class)

-Information about errors during data delivery.
+Fired when information is available about errors during data delivery.

 Syntax